dennisschneider-ml/project_template/README.md

 # Research Template

 This template enables an easy installation, configuration management system and dataset reproduction system. \
-The system revolves around modularizing the system into its components, as described in the following.
+It revolves around modularizing the system into its components, as described in the following.

 ## Installation
 Run the following command to install the environment.